solkim-83/tp/docs/DeveloperGuide.md

 ##### Aspect: How list executes
 The feature is designed to provide the users with the entire list of event-related entries, especially after when user executes certain commands that display partial list of event list (e.g. SearchEvent Command).

+### Reminders Management

+##### General design
+**`Reminders`** component:

+In Athena, reminders are represented by `Reminder` objects.
+Reminder objects have two fields, an Event *eventForReminder* and a Time *dateForReminder*, which indicates when the reminder will be activated.
+- `RemindersImpl` handles all direct matters concerning `Reminder` objects.
+It has a `UniqueRemindersList`.
+- `UniqueReminderList` keeps track of all `Reminder` objects.
+It uses `Reminder` class' `isSameReminder(Reminder)` method to ensure that there are no duplicate reminders in Athena.

+All manipulation of `Reminder` objects have to be done through `RemindersImpl`. `RemindersImpl` provides simple methods that can be used by higher-level components such as
+- `boolean hasReminder(Reminder)`
+- `void addReminder(Reminder)`
+- `void deletePerson(Reminder)`
+- and more

+When reminders are active (the current date is after or equals to the *dateForReminder* of the reminder), a pop up window be displayed whenever Athena is opened.
+The pop up window will alert the user of this reminder.

+##### Design choice
+Reminder implements a very similar storage and manipulating system to events and contacts.
+This is to maintain homogeneity and ensure that developers can add-on or edit its features easily as long as they understand the other systems.
+The pop up window is designed as such so that reminders are less passive and can actively remind the users without them pulling up the list of reminders themselves.

+##### Design improvement
+More features such as edit reminders should be implemented for user convenience.

+##### Add Reminder Feature
+RemindEventCommand#execute() : Creates the reminder and adds it to the uniqueRemindersList in RemindersImpl.
+It also handles validation of the reminder before it's created.
+Making sure there is no duplicate reminder and the reminder is not set for a date that has already passed.

+When creating a reminder through int *daysInAdvance*, the Reminder constructor calculates the *dateForReminder* by subtracting
+*daysInAdvance* from the *eventForReminder*'s scheduled date.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**